Dante (footballer): 2013–14

 In new manager Pep Guardiola's first Bundesliga match, against Dante's former club Borussia Mönchengladbach, Dante scored an own goal after a mix-up with goalkeeper Manuel Neuer.
 The match nonetheless ended in a 3–1 victory for Bayern.

 On 21 December 2013, Dante scored the opening goal as Bayern beat Raja Casablanca 2–0 in the final of the 2013 FIFA Club World Cup.

 In February 2014, Dante scored three goals in the space of four matches for Bayern, in Bundesliga wins over Eintracht Frankfurt (5–0) and SC Freiburg (4–0) and a DFB-Pokal victory over Hamburger SV (5–0).

 On 24 March 2014, Dante extended his contract with Bayern until June 2017.

 VfL Wolfsburg

 On 30 August 2015, Dante agreed to move to VfL Wolfsburg for an undisclosed transfer fee.
 On 13 January 2016, Dante injured teammate Bas Dost in training.

 Nice

 On 22 August 2016, VfL Wolfsburg announced the departure of Dante to French Ligue 1 side Nice, with which he signed a three-year contract.
 On 18 February 2018, he scored his first goal for the club in a 1–1 draw with Nantes.
+On 8 February 2025, at the age of 41, Dante made his 250th league appearance and 300th overall appearance for Nice.
+Shortly after, he signed a one year extension with the club, keeping him there until the end of the 2025–26 season.